 RK: Right.
 And then the project went from SFAI to Alcatraz.
 That's when it became part of this large contingent.
 Mimi Farina was part of it out there, Bread and Roses.
 So there was all this resonance happening out there based on this piece of art.
 I had grandmothers on the table.

 RW: What do you mean?
 They were there to listen?

-RK: No. Who were part of the project.
-One woman, (Jean O'Hara,) she became a public figure.
+RK: No. They were part of the project.
+One woman, (Jean O'Hara) became a public figure.
 Her son and his girlfriend were killed.
 She had to go through some changes and she eventually became on of the first volunteers in the victim/offender reconciliation program, which was based on my Table of Voices project.
 She went into jails and talked to prisoners about her experiences so they could see what they had done.
 You have to see it.